Kajolrashmi18/Feedback-system-for-Government-Agency/README.md

    (means no password!)

 ## How to Run
+Step 1 : Run Xampp Application and Start the Apache and Mysql Server.

-Step 1: Start your browser and type http://127.0.0.1 or http://localhost in the location bar.
+Step 2: Start your browser and type http://127.0.0.1 or http://localhost in the location bar.
 You should see our pre-made start page with certain examples and test screens.

-Step 2: PHP (with mod_php, as *.php), Perl by default with *.cgi, SSI with *.shtml are all located in => C:\xampp\htdocs\.
+Step 3: PHP (with mod_php, as *.php), Perl by default with *.cgi, SSI with *.shtml are all located in => C:\xampp\htdocs\.
 Examples:
 - C:\xampp\htdocs\test.php => http://localhost/test.php
 - C:\xampp\htdocs\myhome\test.php => http://localhost/myhome/test.php